dimitarpg13/DSPy-tutorial/DSPyIntro.md

 We need a more systematic approach.

 <ins>Solution for the "prompt templates" defficiency</ins>: a new programming model that abstracts LM pipelines as _text transformation graphs_ i.e. imperative computation graphs where LMs are invoked through declarative modules.
+DSPy modules are _parametrized_, meaning theu can learn by creating and collecting demonstrations how to apply compositions of prompting, finetuning, augmentation, and reasoning techniques.
+Compiler is designed that will optimize the DSPy pipeline to maximize a given metric.